LucasDaSilva96/rock-paper-scissors/README.md

 - Create a function that plays a single round of Rock Paper Scissors.
 The function should take two parameters - the playerSelection and the ComputerSelection, and then return a single string that declares the winner of the round.
 (This function should be case-insensitive) AND updates the amount of points that the WINNER has by 1.

 - Create the game function.
 The function should keep track of rounds, update the winner's-score after each round and in the end log the winner.

+## Credit for all images

+- All images in this project are from unsplash.com